Virginia's 27th Senate district

 Virginia's 27th Senate district is one of 40 districts in the Senate of Virginia.
 It has been represented by Republican Tara Durant since 2024.

 Geography

-District 27 is located in the northern Shenandoah Valley and far western D.C. metropolitan area, covering all of Clarke County, Frederick County, Fauquier County, and the City of Winchester, as well as parts of Culpeper County, Loudoun County, and Stafford County.
+District 27 is located in northwestern Virginia.
+The district is in the Tidewater and Piedmont regions, and includes portions of the counties of Spotsylvania and Stafford.The independent city that is part of district 27 is Fredericksburg.

-The district overlaps with Virginia's 1st, 5th, 7th, and 10th congressional districts, and the 2nd, 10th, 18th, 29th, 31st, 33rd, and 88th districts of the Virginia House of Delegates.
-It borders the state of West Virginia.
+The district is located entirely within Virginia's 7th congressional district, and overlaps with the 23rd, 63rd, 64th, and 65th districts of the Virginia House of Delegates.